yuehaowong/devOpsDemo/README-DOCKER.md

 1. Install Docker

-   - Each pair partner should go to [docker.com](http://docker.com/), then download and install Docker for your OS.
+   - Each partner should go to [docker.com](http://docker.com/), then download and install Docker for your OS.
 (You'll be required to create a docker account to do this.
-Remember your dockerId, you'll use it in the next step)
+Remember your dockerId, you'll use it in the next step).

    - Native Windows and WSL Users: Follow this [link](https://github.com/CodesmithLLC/unit-13-devops/blob/master/README-WSL.md).